Perfect kernel of generalized Baumslag-Solitar groups: Perfect kernel

 \begin{corollary} For every $N \in \mathbb{N} \cup \{\infty\}$ there exists a dense $G_{\delta}$ subset of $\bm{\Ph}_{\mathcal{H}, s}^{-1}(N) \cap \mathcal{K}(\Gamma)$ whose elements consist of subgroups having dense conjugacy class in $\bm{\Ph}_{\mathcal{H}, s}^{-1}(N) \cap \mathcal{K}(\Gamma)$. \end{corollary}

-Notice that the piece $\bm{\Ph}_{\mathcal{H}, s}^{-1}(\infty)$ has an intrinsic characterization in the case of a non amenable GBS group $\Gamma$: this is the set of subgroups of $\Gamma$ which do not contain any non trivial elliptic element, \textit{i.e.} any non trivial element which is commensurable to its conjugates by Proposition \ref{ell}.
+Notice that the piece $\bm{\Ph}_{\mathcal{H}, s}^{-1}(\infty)$ has an intrinsic characterization in the case of a non-amenable GBS group $\Gamma$: this is the set of subgroups of $\Gamma$ which do not contain any non-trivial elliptic element, \textit{i.e.} any non-trivial element which is commensurable to its conjugates by Proposition \ref{ell}.
 Hence we will simply denote by $\mathcal{K}_{\infty}$ the set $\mathcal{K}(\Gamma) \cap \bm{\Ph}_{\mathcal{H},s}^{-1}(\infty)$.
 The open pieces of the phenotypical decomposition also have an intrinsic characterization: they are the maximal open subsets of $\mathcal{K}(\Gamma) \setminus \mathcal{K}_{\infty}$ (for the inclusion) on which the action by conjugation is topologically transitive.
 Let us call such an open set \textbf{transitive}.
 This fact relies on the following lemma: